expressjs/admin/ModerationPolicy.md

 # Moderation policy

-If you are not a member of the s and wish to submit a moderation request, please see [Requesting Moderation][].
+If you are not a member and wish to submit a moderation request, please see [Requesting Moderation][].

 -   [Applicability][]